geojeff/busser/README.md

 incorporated, attendant with a refactoring of framework configuration specific to Blossom.
-An abstraction like this might be a good fit for implementation in Coffeescript, but must be compared to the merits of the fine-grained simple json configuration files, via nconf, now in Waiter.
+An abstraction like this might be a good fit for implementation in Coffeescript, but must be compared to the merits of the fine-grained simple json configuration files, via nconf, now in Busser.

-The design and operation of Abbot, the very capable Ruby-based development tools for SproutCore will be studied and evaluated for bringing Waiter features up to par, including code in Abbot and in the theme-building helper program called Chance.
+The design and operation of Abbot, the very capable Ruby-based development tools for SproutCore will be studied and evaluated for bringing Busser features up to par, including code in Abbot and in the theme-building helper program called Chance.
 Graphics production and handling may be enhanced, by using node.js modules such as node-canvas, to add screen